shaneferrellwv/computer-communications-labs/lab00/README.md

 ## Lab 0 Report

-The Lab 0 demo recording can be found in the Lab repository: <https://github.com/shaneferrellwv/computer-communications-labs/tree/main/lab00>

 **Summary**

 This lab included the setting and exploration of Wireshark, a packet analyzer that can be used to capture and investigate messages sent over a network.